crockpotveggies/crockpotveggies.github.io/_posts/2014-02-10-playing-silota-search.md

 title: Playing with Silota Search
 ---

-If there's one feature that can make-or-break data analysis it's facets.
-At the end of last year I started integrating [Silota Search](http://silota.com) into our software platform at work, Platform3.
+If there's one feature that can make-or-break data analysis, it's facets.
+At the end of last year I started integrating Silota Search into our software platform at work, Platform3.

-The creator of Silota crafted the name from "Silo Data".
-Silota acts as an information silo that indexes your data and provides a memory-based search API where you can query based on multiple features including:
+The creator of [Silota](http://silota.com) crafted the name from "Silo Data".
+[Silota](http://silota.com) acts as an information silo that indexes your data and provides a memory-based search API where you can query based on multiple features including:

 + <b>Geo-bounds</b>
 + <b>Facets</b>